luxrck/GamepadSelection/README.md

 ### Pre-included Actions

-See [assets/Actions.json](assets/Actions.json), full Actions could be seen at [Actions.csv](https://github.com/xivapi/ffxiv-datamining/csv/Action.csv) for XivGlobal or [Actions.CN.csv](https://github.com/thewakingsands/ffxiv-datamining-cn/Action.csv) for XivCN.
+See [assets/Actions.json](assets/Actions.json) for more details, full Actions could be seen at [Actions.csv](https://github.com/xivapi/ffxiv-datamining/blob/master/csv/Action.csv) for XivGlobal or [Actions.CN.csv](https://github.com/thewakingsands/ffxiv-datamining-cn/blob/master/Action.csv) for XivCN.
+Some actions may have conflict name, so we add action id as name suffix.